cjchirag7/click-ism/README.md

 * search for various products and contact the concerned student for buying it or may bid online for it
 * upload details of a product to be sold online (to be verified by admin)
 * turn on bidding for a product, he/she sells
-* view bidding history of a product, he/she sells and turn bidding off, if the product is sold.
+* view bidding history of a product, he/she sells and turn bidding off, if he wants to fix the price.
+* edit the products he has uploaded
-* mark one of his products as *sold*
+* mark some of his products as *favorites*
+* delete a product when it is sold
+* bid some amount for a product he likes (But this is just to get listed in the owner's view and there is nothing like verification of account details, so it may also happen that a person can bid an amount that is less than the highest bid done.
+This is to ensure that all get a fair chance of bidding and no fake bids can rise issues.)

 ### Admin

 An admin can

 * view and edit his profile
-* mark a product as inappropriate / appropriate (if admin flags as appropriate then only, all users will be able to see that product online )
+* approve a product (if admin flags as appropriate then only, all users will be able to see that product online.
+This is to ensure that no fake or obscene images are uploaded as well as no vulgar language is used )
 * view all the stats at one place
 * view details of all users
+* mark some of his products as *favorites*

 ## A note to the viewers